Topazoo/Spotify_Music_Import/README.md

 ### Compatibility
 - Collect saved music from iPhones
 - Collect all common audio formats rather than just .mp3

-## Features
-- Allow songs to be added to a new playlist

 ## Requirements:
 ### Flutter Plugins: